 Want to recreate this look?
-Browse our colour blocking paint ideas for more tips and inspiration.
+Browse our color blocking paint ideas for more tips and inspiration.

-34. Choose an accent colour and incorporate it into your shelf styling
+34. Choose an accent color and incorporate it into your shelf styling

-if you're working with a neutral scheme – we love this use of white wood panelling on both the walls and floors – you might consider incorporating an accent feature to add depth and create more interest within the space.
+If you're working with a neutral scheme – we love this use of white wood paneling on both the walls and floors – you might consider incorporating an accent feature to add depth and create more interest within the space.

 Opt for a statement piece of furniture in red, burnt orange or another shade that's attention-grabbing, then incorporate the tone more subtly throughout the rest of your scheme – styling shelves with books in your chose shade is a great example.

-35. Or add an accent colour with your chair
+35. Or add an accent color with your chair

 Our top tip when you are trying to update any room on a budget, shop around your own home first.
 You will probably have to invest in a good office chair and you might not find one of them hanging around, but a console or dressing table that could become a desk?
 Or some neglected shelves you could turn into office storage?
 Perfect.